-1. Gene¶
+1. Gene

-A gene is a section on the DNA.
+A gene is a section of DNA.

 Protein-coding genes encode mRNA (messenger RNA).
 The mRNA contains the information for the construction of proteins.

-2. DNA (deoxyribonucleic acid)¶
+2. DNA (deoxyribonucleic acid)

 A double-stranded concatenation of 4 possible nucleotides.